Sond'Ar-te Electric Ensemble: Premieres

 The Sond'Ar-te Electric Ensemble has premiered since its creation over 80 works of composers such as: Jonathan Harvey, Flo Menezes, Peter Swinnen, Paulo Ferreira-Lopes, Eduardo Reck Miranda, Takayuki Rai, Leilei Tian, Pedro Rebelo, Tiago Cutileiro, Flo Menezes, José Luís Ferreira, Philippe Leroux, Clarence Barlow, Luís Tinoco, Isabel Soveral, John McLachlan, Masataka Matsuo, Pedro Amaral, Miguel Azguime, Bruno Gabirro, Abel Paúl, Cândido Lima, Ivo Nilsson, João Madureira, Byung-moo Lee, João Pedro Oliveira.

 Discography

 The ensemble recorded 4 CDs devoted to the Portuguese contemporary classical music, 3 of them within the "Sond'Ar-te Electric Ensemble Soloists" series.

-Review on the New Music Review Lounge by António Ferreira to the Cd "Nuno Pinto - clarinet & electronics: “The undeniable Nuno Pinto’s artistry, combining a wide range of classical and contemporary instrumental techniques with a willingness to participate in more experimental music creation, establishes the conditions for a rewarding performance of the electro/acoustic works presented on this CD." (...)
+Review on the New Music Review Lounge by António Ferreira of the Cd "Nuno Pinto - clarinet & electronics: “The undeniable Nuno Pinto’s artistry, combining a wide range of classical and contemporary instrumental techniques with a willingness to participate in more experimental music creation, establishes the conditions for a rewarding performance of the electro/acoustic works presented on this CD." (...)
 "The CD is yet another proof that Nuno Pinto is a clarinettist of the first order.
 The compositions are performed with great skill and confidence, as he feels clearly comfortable whilst performing in an amplified setting with electronics.
-The quality of the recording is excellent and the overall balance between the acoustic and the electronic spots on."
+The quality of the recording is excellent, and the overall balance between the acoustic and the electronic spots on."